-I received a call one day from my biological brother and he began to tell me about a program in Grand Rapids, MI that was at the Salvation Army, so the next day I got on a bus to Grand Rapids where I enrolled in the program that they offered.
-I was staying at the Salvation Army for alcoholism and drugs, and I got kicked out because I relapsed, but before I left they suggested that I look into the Step up program at Mel Trotter Ministries.
-I left the Salvation Army and continued to use for the next 7 days
+I received a call one day from my biological brother and he began to tell me about a program in Grand Rapids, Michigan that was at the Salvation Army, so the next day I got on a bus to Grand Rapids where I enrolled in the program that they offered.
+I was staying at the Salvation Army for alcoholism and drugs, and I got kicked out because I relapsed, but before I left they suggested that I look into the Step-Up Recovery Program at Mel Trotter Ministries.
+I left the Salvation Army and continued to use for the next seven days.

 But there's more to my story.

-I entered the Step Up pre-program on Feb 2, 2018 where I began my journey to sobriety.
-Once in Step Up I began to learn more about my addiction, and how to cope with some of my issues that drove me to use in the first place.
-I began to build a relationship with the pastor’s at Celebration Recovery and also with members of the Mel Trotter staff.
-Since being in the program in Mel trotter I have started to build many more relationships with people from all walks of life.
-The program has really taught me a lot of coping skills that I didn’t have before coming to Mel trotter.
+I entered the Step-Up pre-program on Feb 2, 2018 and I began my journey to sobriety.
+Once in Step-Up I began to learn more about my addiction and how to cope with some of my issues that drove me to use in the first place.
+I began to build a relationship with the pastors at Celebration Recovery and also with members of the Mel Trotter staff.
+Since being in the program in Mel Trotter, I have started to build many more relationships with people from all walks of life.
+The program has really taught me a lot of coping skills that I didn’t have before coming to Mel Trotter.

-The Step Up program has taught me how to deal with most of my demons that use to have control over me in my past.
-This program has classes that helps me cope with life on life terms, and the class I would say had the most impact in my life would be I.O.P, and the reason would be because of Charles Brown.
+The Step-Up Recovery Program has taught me how to deal with most of my demons that used to have control over me in my past.
+This program helped me cope with life.
+The class that had the most impact on my life would be I.O.P and the reason would be because of my friend Charles.
 Charles has taught me and others how to deal with stress that used to cause me to run to my drugs of choice.
-I now know because of Charles teachings how to handle stress and disappointments that occur in everyday life, and I appreciate him and Mel Trotter for that.
+I now know because of Charles teachings how to handle stress and disappointments that occur in everyday life and I appreciate him and Mel Trotter for that.

-If I hadn’t come to the mission when I did I would probably be somewhere with a needle in my arm or worse…dead.
-Mel Trotter has literally saved my life and giving me hope for the future.
+If I hadn’t come to the Mission when I did I would probably be somewhere with a needle in my arm or worse…dead.
+Mel Trotter has literally saved my life and given me hope for the future.
 I feel that the sky is the limit for me now.

-My goals for the future is to become a psychologist and work with people with similar issues as mine.
-I have enrolled in school at GRCC and is currently taking classes to make this goal a reality.
-God is currently restoring some of my relationships with my biological family, and I am praying to God about forgiveness.
+My goal for the future is to become a psychologist and work with people with similar issues as mine.
+I have enrolled in school at Grand Rapids Community College and am currently taking classes to make this goal a reality.
+God is currently restoring some of my relationships with my biological family and I am praying to God about forgiveness.
 I am learning to trust God again.

-I would like to thank the donors for keeping this building afloat and giving people a second chance at life.
-I would also like to thank the staff at Mel trotter for being there and caring about the guest that are in this building.
+I would like to thank the donors for keeping this building afloat and giving people like me a second chance at life.
+I would also like to thank the staff at Mel Trotter for being there and caring about the guests that sleep in the Mission.